Rover656/FNNLib/Documentation/manual/scene-management.md

 ## Moving clients

-You can move clients to different scenes (if you have multiple scenes loaded additively) using the following:
+You can move clients to different scenes (if you have multiple scenes loaded) using the following:

 ```c#
 NetworkSceneManager.MoveClientToScene(clientID, networkScene);